 With the Coronavirus being classified as a pandemic by the WHO on March 11th, it’s no wonder that people are nervous about how this will affect their day-to-day lives.
-Events where large crowds are expected to be shutting down, and even smaller group meetings and huddles within organizations are being impacted.
+Events where large crowds are expected are shutting down.
+Further, even smaller group meetings and huddles within organizations are being impacted.

-Understandably, companies are worried about how this will affect their output.
+Understandably, companies worry about how this will affect their output.
 Due to the pandemic, many employers are promoting the need to work remotely.

 For organizations running SAP, remote contribution and delivery can begin with your Design Thinking efforts.
-Design Thinking – the first step in defining and delivering your SAP applications – is usually done in-person.
-But as the only SAP-certified Partner AppHaus in the United States, and with eight UX Architects who facilitate Design Thinking outcomes, Mindset Consulting has learned how to deliver SAP Design Thinking outcomes in a virtual and remote environment.
+Design Thinking; the first step in defining and delivering your SAP applications is usually done in-person.
+But as the only SAP-certified Partner AppHaus in the United States with eight UX Architects who facilitate Design Thinking outcomes… Mindset Consulting has learned how to deliver SAP Design Thinking outcomes in a virtual and remote environment.

 Interestingly, the time and cost to complete a Remote Design Thinking Workshop (RDTW) is about the same as an in-person Design Thinking workshop.
 Your users only need access to a computer and an internet connection.
 A little scratch paper doesn’t hurt either.
 We’ll dive deeper into specific tools we use later in this blog, but if you have a computer and an Internet connection, you’ve got all you need to keep reading.